kevinjdonohue/AntergosLinux/README.md

 #### Tools

 These "tools", much like the applications above, are ones that I've installed.
 I'm loosely defining "tools" to be applications that are primarily or solely accessed via the command line (Bash) and typically used for system administration-type tasks -- power management, bluetooth management, etc.

-* **blueman-manager** -- good, additional bluetooth device management GUI
+* **blueman** -- good, additional bluetooth device management GUI
 * **brightness-controller** -- great little utility GUI for controlling your monitors' brightness
-* **dotnet-host, dotnet-runtime ver, dotnet-sdk-ver** -- .net core 2.0 libraries for writing .net core apps on linux
+* **dotnet-sdk (2.1.4-1)** -- .net core 2.0 libraries for writing .net core apps on linux
+  * This will install dependencies: dotnet-host, dotnet-runtime
-* **ews** -- Exchange Web Services (evolution-ews) -- for accessing exchange / Office 365 servers from Evolution
+* **evolution-ews** -- Exchange Web Services for accessing exchange / Office 365 servers from Evolution
 * **fish** -- colorized, auto-suggesting, etc. shell; nice to use in addition to Bash
 * **git** -- source control command line tools
 * **hardinfo** -- a GUI tool that provides detailed hardware information
 * **hwinfo** -- another hardware information command line tool
 * **JDK 8** -- ?? not sure but something on the system required this be installed ...??
-* **linux-headers** -- ?? installed in order to support the install of another package -- can't remember which one ??
-* **linux-api-headers** -- ?? installed in order to support the install of another package -- can't remember which one ??
+* **linux-api-headers** -- dependency?
 * **lm_sensors** -- monitoring library - provides access to things like CPU temp, fan speeds, etc.
 * **lshw** -- command line tool that lists detailed information about the hardware of your machine.
-* **NodeJS** -- stand alone JavaScript engine
+* **nodejs** -- stand alone JavaScript engine
 * **npm** -- node package manager - companion command line tool for managing node packages
-* **powertop** -- a tool to diagnose power consumption issues; power management
 * **tlp** -- power management for linux; helps optimize battery life, facilitates reporting on some hardware statistics
 * **iw** -- command line based wireless device configuration utility; used / installed at the same time as tlp
 * **smartmontools** -- used by tlp to emit SMART hard drive statistics(?)
 * **thermald** -- linux thermal daemon (Intel CPUs)
 * **xbacklight** -- command line utility for adjusting the back light (brightness) of your monitors
-* **x86_Energy_Perf_Policy** -- ??
+* **x86_Energy_Perf_Policy** -- ?
+* **pacaur** -- AUR Helper
+* **pacget** -- wrapper around pacaur; yaourt styled results

 #### Themes & Icons